Patfreeze/NoteExpress/README.md

 ***Search All*** menu, will search a word in all NoteExpress files saved.

 ***Delete+Exit*** menu, will destroy the file before exit the application.
-So be carefull if you open a text file with it.
+So be careful if you open a text file with it.

 ***Options*** menu, will add Date-time.
 > Note: Also in the preference when open a new note.